 Seek out a local tarot card reader (this is just a Google away!).
 Or, tune into your intuition and host your own readings for each other, if you're celebrating with a partner, or with a group of friends.

 Get moving and work out your mind at the same time when you collaborate as a team to solve an escape room challenge.
 Escape rooms have grown in popularity in recent years, so you're bound to find one near you.
 This is also a great option to enjoy with a group of friends.

 Pack the day with all of your favorite places to see, things to eat, and activities to do together around your home city.
 With so many of your most-loved activities stacked into one day, it's impossible not to create a memorable experience.

 Pull a "Sweet Home Alabama"

 There’s a reason why so many people remember the ring shopping scene from Sweet Home Alabama—you know the one where Patrick Dempsey’s character takes Reese Witherspoon’s character to Tiffany's, turns the lights on, and says she can pick one as he proposes?
 It’s pretty romantic.
 It’s also a little over-the-top, but it can be recreated on basically any budget.
-After sharing a coffee or some breakfast together, take your partner to their favorite store (a fancy jewelry store works too) and ask them to pick whatever they want.
+After sharing a coffee or some breakfast together, take your partner to their favorite store (a fancy jewelry store works, too) and ask them to pick out whatever they want.